sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend/how-to-integrate-a-frontend.md

 npx scrypt-cli init
 ```

-This installs all the dependencies and configures the contract development environment.
+This command installs the dependencies and configures the contract development environment.
 After this, we are ready to go!

 ## Load Contract